LuisGVicente/Bootcamp-PROYECTO_FINAL/README.md

 ### `npm start`

+1. The APP:

+In the terminal, from maleteo-final-project: npm start

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000/inicio](http://localhost:3000/inicio) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+2. The local server:

+In the terminal, from maleteo-login: npm start

+Runs the app in the development mode.\
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 ### `npm test`